suguk1052/ShoeRinsics/README.md

 Our predictions on real-val and real-FID-val are available [here](https://drive.google.com/drive/folders/1koeAF1iKp_fjviEaD0UvbYRb2Yx8TPnF?usp=share_link).

-To test with a set of already masked images and save **grayscale** depth maps, place the images inside a single folder and run:
+To test with a set of already masked images and save depth maps, place the images inside a single folder and run:
 ```
 grayscale.py --weights_decomposer=../models/decomposer_best_state.t7 \
              --dataroot=../data/ --val_dataset_dir=masked_images
 ```
 `../data/masked_images/` should contain single-channel or RGB images where the background is completely black.
 Images can be of any resolution; the script will pad them as needed before inference.
-Grayscale depth maps resized to a width of 300&nbsp;pixels (while keeping the original aspect ratio) will be saved to `results/shoerinsics/masked_images/depth_gray/`.
+Both viridis-colored depth maps (`depth_pred`) and grayscale maps (`depth_gray`) are saved.
+The grayscale version inverts the usual shading so that closer regions appear brighter while the background stays black.
+All outputs are resized to a width of 300&nbsp;pixels (while keeping the original aspect ratio) and saved under `results/shoerinsics/masked_images/`.
 Outputs are saved under `results/` in the repository root by default.

 ### Training